 Responder is a web framework for Python.
 It is highly experimental and is not recommended for production use.
-I
+I personally consider this project to be an academic exercise, and recommend reading through the code, however!

 I think it was a little ahead of its time.
 FastAPI is a more mature and production-ready alternative.